As discontent grows, Singapore budget to tighten noose on the rich

 Businesses that service the wealthy say their clients fear the new policies could mark the start of a trend as the long-standing ruling party, under pressure since its worst-ever election showing in 2011, tries to ease the burden in a country where the average monthly wage is $3,705 ($2,315).

-Cars in Singapore are already expensive by most global standards owing to the cost of a government 10-year license that must be purchased with each new vehicle.
+Cars in Singapore are already expensive by most global standards owing to the cost of a government 10-year licence that must be purchased with each new vehicle.

 In measures partly aimed at buyers of multiple homes, the government also tightened property curbs last year, including a rise in stamp duties.
 Sales of private homes to the wealthiest 15 percent of the population have tumbled in the past few months.